RosiNantis/mushroom_classification/README.md

 > - Oversampling helped in dealing with imbalanced data to a great extent.
 > - Fine-tuning helped substantially by dealing with the comparatively small dataset and speeding up the training process.
 > - GradCAM aided in localizing the areas in CXRs that decides a model's predictions.
-> - The models did a good job distinguishing various infectious and inflammatory lung diseases, which is rather hard manually, as mentioned earlier.
+> - The models did a good job distinguishing various infectious and inflammatory lung diseases, which is rather hard manually, as mentioned earlier. -->

-## References
-> - [1] David L. Smith, John-Paul Grenier, Catherine Batte, and Bradley Spieler.
-[A Characteristic Chest Radiographic Pattern in the Setting of the COVID-19 Pandemic](https://pubs.rsna.org/doi/10.1148/ryct.2020200280).
-Radiology: Cardiothoracic Imaging 2020 2:5.
-> - [2] Hyun Jung Koo, Soyeoun Lim, Jooae Choe, Sang-Ho Choi, Heungsup Sung, and Kyung-Hyun Do.
-[Radiographic and CT Features of Viral Pneumonia](https://pubs.rsna.org/doi/10.1148/rg.2018170048).
-RadioGraphics 2018 38:3, 719-739.
-> - [3] Tawsifur Rahman, Muhammad Chowdhury, Amith Khandakar.
-[COVID-19 Radiography Database](https://www.kaggle.com/tawsifurrahman/covid19-radiography-database).
-Kaggle.
-> - [4] Karen Simonyan, Andrew Zisserman.
-[Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556). arxiv:1409.1556v6.
-> - [5] Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun.
-[Deep Residual Learning for Image Recognition](https://arxiv.org/abs/1512.03385). arxiv:1512.03385v1.
-> - [6] Gao Huang, Zhuang Liu, Laurens van der Maaten, Kilian Q. Weinberger.
-[Densely Connected Convolutional Networks](https://arxiv.org/abs/1608.06993). arxiv:1608.06993v5.
-> - [7] Deng, J. et al., 2009.
-[Imagenet: A large-scale hierarchical image database.
-In 2009 IEEE conference on computer vision and pattern recognition](http://image-net.org/). pp. 248–255.
-> - [8] Ramprasaath R. Selvaraju, Michael Cogswell, Abhishek Das, Ramakrishna Vedantam, Devi Parikh, Dhruv Batra.
-[Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization](https://arxiv.org/abs/1610.02391). arXiv:1610.02391v4.
+### Licence

+(c) 2022 Alexandros Samartzis

+Distributed under the conditions of the MIT License.
+See License for details.